Mike Slinn

 export PATH=$GEM_HOME/bin:$PATH

-Now we can discuss the second option, using the rbenv version manager to install and maintain Ruby instances of various versions.
-Rbenv is pretty cool, and works very well.
+Now we can discuss the second option: using the rbenv version manager to install and maintain Ruby instances of various versions.
+Rbenv works well, and I strongly urge you to consider using it for your daily Ruby programming needs.

 Shell